dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 ## Interacting with External Services

 Let's say we want to use a third-party service to send our greeting, or record it in a remote system.
-For this example, you can use a demo Guestbook Service that runs in DBOS cloud.
+For this example, you can use our demo Guestbook app.
+It lets you generate a key and use it to record a few temporary greetings.

 ### Generate and Record a Guestbook Key
 To create a new key, visit https://demo-guestbook.cloud.dbos.dev/key It should output a 36-character sequence like so `12345abc-1234-5678-1234-567890abcdef`.
 Yours will be different.
-We will now pass this key to the app as an environment variable.

-In your app folder, edit the file `dbos-config.yaml` adding a new `env:` section at the bottom with the variable `GUESTBOOK_KEY` set to your key in single quotes:
+You can pass this key to your app as a config variable.
+In your app folder, edit the file `dbos-config.yaml`.
+Add a new `env:` section at the bottom with the variable `GUESTBOOK_KEY` set to your key in quotes:
 ```yaml
 env:
   GUESTBOOK_KEY: 'your-key-value-here'